Racketship01/Vue-Masterclass/README.md

 - Evan You said that Vue falls between react and angular
 - **Angular** is opinionated

-  - means that we you have beliefs on how things should work
+  - means that we have beliefs on how things should work
   - angular has a certain set of conventions or rules or standards to use the framework effectively e.g auto ships with a library to make HTTP reqs to make API reqs to get data from some server.
   - Also requires to write code in TypeScript.
   - Advantage of opinionated is that have a consistent code from code base to code base.